Quantum Visual Feature Encoding Revisited: Background

 \subsection{Quantum Basics}

-In this section, we provide a concise introduction to fundamental concepts in quantum computing essential for this paper.
-For detailed comprehensive reviews, we refer to \cite{nielsen2001quantum}.
+This section provides a concise introduction to fundamental concepts in quantum computing essential for this paper.
+For a detailed comprehensive review, we refer to \cite{nielsen2001quantum}.
 In quantum computing, quantum information is typically expressed through $n$-qubit (pure) quantum states within the Hilbert space $\CC^{2^n}$.
 Specifically, a pure quantum state can be denoted by a unit vector $\ket{\psi} \in \CC^{2^n}$ (or $\bra{\psi}$), where the \textit{ket} notation $\ket{}$ signifies a column vector, and the \textit{bra} notation $\bra{\psi}=\ket{\psi}^\mathsf{T}$ with $\mathsf{T}$ indicating the conjugate transpose, represents a row vector.

 Mathematically, the evaluation of a pure quantum state $\ket{\psi}$ is delineated by employing a quantum circuit, often called a quantum gate.
-It is represented as $\ket{\psi^\prime}=U\ket{\psi}$, where $U$ denotes the unitary operator (matrix) signifying the quantum circuit, and $\ket{\psi^\prime}$ represents the quantum state subsequent to the evolution.
+It is represented as $\ket{\psi^\prime}=U\ket{\psi}$, where $U$ denotes the unitary operator (matrix) signifying the quantum circuit, and $\ket{\psi^\prime}$ represents the quantum state after the evolution.
 Standard single-qubit quantum gates encompass the Pauli operators.

 The corresponding rotation gates denoted by $R_P(\theta)= \text{exp}(-i\theta P/2)$ $ = \cos\frac{\theta}{2} I -i\sin\frac{\theta}{2}P$, where the rotation angle $\theta\in[0,2\pi)$ and $P\in\{X,Y,Z\}$ indicating rotation around $X, Y, Z$ coordinates.
 In this paper, multiple-qubit quantum gates mainly include the identity gate $I$, the CNOT gate, and the tensor product of single-qubit gates, e.g., $Z\otimes Z$, $Z\otimes I$, $Z^{\otimes n}$ and so on.